Ethel Mertz: Background

 Somewhat lonely, she is devoted to Lucy and her family.
 Despite her common sense, she is often fascinated by the possibilities for excitement opened up by Lucy's mad schemes.
 Although continually complaining about Fred's penny-pinching and other faults, she defers to him far more than Lucy does to Ricky.
 Something of a gossip and an inveterate snoop, she often tries to read Lucy's mail, especially postcards, which she claims are fair game.
 At times slightly vain, as in one episode when a concert in New Mexico goes to her head, she has a thicker skin than Lucy and seldom takes offense.
 She is easily able to parry Fred's frequent disparaging remarks.

 Ethel and Lucy, although landlady and tenant, are the best of friends, gossiping and supporting each other during difficult times.
 They are seen entering several business ventures together, including owning and running a dress shop and a diner, and marketing a homemade salad dressing.
 Though not afraid to be critical of Lucy, especially when Lucy's schemes create trouble for others, Ethel will always bail out her friend.

 Occasional episodes of competition occur between them, mostly in relation to show business.
 When they are in competition for the same part, Ethel, having actual experience, always has the edge over Lucy, which in turn leads Lucy to mention Ethel's greater age and weight.
 Despite their spats, they always make up again by the end of the show.
 Lucy relies a great deal on her friend's more practical nature and calmer disposition.

 Along with Lucy's husband Ricky and her own husband, Fred, Ethel travels to many places in the United States and Europe, such as England, France, Italy, and Switzerland.
 They are a childless couple.
-Fred and Ethel eventually move to Connecticut with the Ricardos and continue as their neighbors there; they also appear regularly on The Lucy–Desi Comedy Hour.
+Fred and Ethel eventually move to Connecticut with the Ricardos and live in their guest house to help them raise chickens and sell their eggs for profit; they also appear regularly on The Lucy–Desi Comedy Hour.